-- incentive: something that induces a person to act, i.e. the prospect of a reward or punishment. - Rational people respond to incentives.
-Examples: - When gas prices rise, consumers buy more hybrid cars (e.g., Toyota Prius). - When cigarette taxes increase, teen smoking falls.
+- Incentive: something that induces a person to act, i.e. the prospect of a reward or punishment. - Rational people respond to incentives.
+Examples: - When gas prices rise, consumers buy more hybrid cars and fewer gas guzzling SUVs. - When cigarette taxes increase, teen smoking falls.

-ACTIVE LEARNING 1: Exercise
+ACTIVE LEARNING 1 Applying the principles